Saudi crown prince, Erdogan meet in Turkey with 'full normalisation' in sights

 The leaders will also discuss the possible sale of Turkish armed drones to Riyadh, the person added.

-(Reporting by Orhan Coskun and Tuvan Gumrukcu; Editing by Jonathan Spicer and Angus MacSwan)
+(Additional reporting by Aziz El Yaakoubi in Riyadh and Daren Butler in Istanbul; Editing by Jonathan Spicer and Angus MacSwan)